jinverar/TCP-ReverseShell/README.md

 Edit the ip address and ports within the client and server before using.

-I am currently adding modules but they are not being use yet.
+I am currently adding modules but they are not being used yet.

 usage
 command line run >>> python ServerTCPreverseShell.py